dbarneche/healthy_delights/AaisRecipes/Aais_recipes.md

 gr corriader for garnishing.
 .

+**Method**:
-**Method**: Remove the heads & tails of bombil, cut into 2" pieces, roast on tawa , wash. (or wash sode).
-Heat oil in kadhai, fry onion, crushed garlic .
+* Remove the heads & tails of bombil, cut into 2" pieces
+* roast on tawa, wash. (or just wash sode without roasting)
+* Heat oil in kadhai, fry onion, crushed garlic
-When pink, add tomato pieces, When cooked put masalas, salt & bombil ( or sode) fry nicely.
-Add imli juice, water if required.
-Cook for 10 min.
-Garnish with gr corriander.
+* When pink, add tomato pieces
+* When cooked, put masalas, salt & bombil (or sode), fry nicely
+* Add imli juice, water if required
+* Cook for 10 min
+* Garnish with gr corriander

 ## Oysters